christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 #### Sharding/Partitioning

 - Per time split; Log merge...
+    - Like in IoTDB: "data partitions can be defined according to both time slice and time-series ID" [@wang2020iotdb]
 - Allows to increase number of nodes without decreasing throughput
 - Show diagram of further partitioning/sharding techniques (i.e. by timesplit..., reference methods from background chapter here)

 #### Elasticity: Auto Scaling and Recovery

+- Multi-leader etc., TODO reference to the raft extensions section
 - Using Kubernetes
 - Bring it together with Kubernetes Replicas
 - What about failure detection in general?